Turn your idea into a commercial-ready food product with support from food industry experts, OSU’s Food Innovation Center, and New Seasons Market.

 “In the end, the program really paid for itself because it saved us money in mistakes that we would’ve made.” -- Junea Rocha, Brazi Bites

-Who enroll in Getting Your Recipe to Market?
+Who should enroll in Getting Your Recipe to Market?

 Getting Your Recipe to Market is good fit for you, if: